bootstrap-ruby/bootstrap_form/README.md

 ```

 And follow the remaining instructions in the [official bootstrap installation guide](https://github.com/twbs/bootstrap-rubygem#a-ruby-on-rails) for setting up `application.scss` and `application.js`.

-You also need to use the SASS preprocessor, so uncomment the following line in your `Gemfile`:

 Add the `bootstrap_form` gem to your `Gemfile`: